illinoistech-itm/jhajek/itmt-430/vault-integration-tutorial/Readme.md

   * Save these somewhere safe
   * No need to use `sudo`
 * `vault operator unseal`
-  * Need to execute this three times and give three of the five undeal keys (1 each time) to unseal the Vault
+  * Need to execute this three times and give three of the five unseal keys (1 each time) to unseal the Vault
 * `vault login`
   * No need to use `sudo`
   * Give the root key give when the `vault operator init` was shown